Project Site Faces Prevailing Northeast Monsoon

 Laying the Groundwork

 Alabat Island is known as a hidden gem with pristine waters, sweet coconuts, exquisite honey and plenty of seafood.
-ATWC therefore has been fastidious in securing the required permits and conducting the necessary studies before proceeding with the project.
-After securing the Wind Energy Service Contract in 2019, ATWC sought the endorsements of the three Alabat Island municipalities of Quezon, Alabat, and Perez, endorsements from host barangays within Alabat municipality as well as the endorsement of the Quezon Provincial Development Council.
+AWPC therefore has been fastidious in securing the required permits and conducting the necessary studies before proceeding with the project.
+After securing the Wind Energy Service Contract in 2019, AWPC sought the endorsements of the three Alabat Island municipalities of Quezon, Alabat, and Perez, endorsements from host barangays within Alabat municipality as well as the endorsement of the Quezon Provincial Development Council.

 The Alabat Island Wind Project will be connected to the power grid via the 69KV distribution system of Quezon 1 Electric Cooperative, located approximately eight kilometers from the project site.